alik15/obsidian-git-sync/bee13-thinges/Assignment/Assignment.md

 ### Add test ips to your DNS server

 add an ip - name pair in your `/etc/hosts` to test things.
-I have added the following:
+I have added the following(last line, dont mess with the other lines):

 ![[Pasted image 20240130222109.png]]